pretix/pretix-docs/docs/guides/products/index.md

 #### Option C: Season access in a single ticket

 Option C is setting up a single ticket that grants access to an event series for an entire season.
-This is less complicated to set up than option A because it does not require your customers to set up accounts and book a new ticket on every visit.
+This option is easier to use for your customers than option A because it does not require them to set up accounts and book a new ticket on every visit.
-However, you can only use option C if you have only a single event series, and no capacity limitations at your venue.

 In order to set up a season ticket, navigate to :navpath:Your event → :fa3-ticket: Products: and click the :btn-icon:fa3-plus: Create a new product: button.
 Give the new product a name such as "Season ticket".